raniaamina/inkporter/README.md

 ## How to Install Inkporter

 * Copy Inkporter to Extension Directory
-  * Linux
-Just copy and paste inkporter.inx, inkporter.py, and inkporter directory to Inkscape extension directory, usually in `$HOME/.config/inkscape/extensions` for linux.
+  * For Linux : Just copy and paste inkporter.inx, inkporter.py, and inkporter directory to Inkscape extension directory, usually in `$HOME/.config/inkscape/extensions` for linux.

-  * Windows
-Copy inkporter.inx, inkporter.py, inkporter_ext.bat and inkporter directory to Inkscape Extensions directory, by default it's on `%APPDATA%\Inkscape\extensions` for Windows
+  * For Windows : Copy inkporter.inx, inkporter.py, inkporter_ext.bat and inkporter directory to Inkscape Extensions directory, by default it's on `%APPDATA%\Inkscape\extensions` for Windows

   Unable to find where is the `extensions` directory for your Inkscape installation?